iansleightholme/Estimate-Model/README.md

 ## Conclusions
-- As expected, adding more programmers reduces the likelihood that a project will overrun in time, substantially.
+- As expected, adding more programmers substantially reduces the likelihood that a project will overrun in time.
 - Applying multiple programmers to the same task will also limit project time overrun, at modest cost.
 - Decomposing user stories into stories of size 1, creates a situation where n programmers operate at a similar efficency to 1 programmer but with narrow delivery margins.